 The traditional thermal power plant is the Rankine cycle plant.
 Early plants had thermal efficiencies of approx 25% to 30%.
 The Rankine cycle has been refined considerably over the years and made more efficient by the addition of components like feedwater heaters, superheaters, and reheaters.

 The gas turbine industry has seen a resurgence in the last 20 to 25 years.
 Because gas turbine efficiency increased due to material and design improvements.
-Another cause for growth in the gas turbine industry has been the growing popularity of combined cycle power plant.
+Another cause for growth in the gas turbine industry has been the growing popularity of combined cycle power plants.

 A combined cycle power plant consists of one or more gas turbines that drive generators and exhaust into a boiler called Heat Recovery Steam Generator HRSG.
-That generates steam for Rankine cycle unit.
+That generates steam for the Rankine cycle unit.

 One of the principal reasons for the popularity of the combined cycle power plants is their higher thermal efficiency.
 Combined cycle power plants with thermal efficiencies as high as 54% have been built.
-Combined cycle power plants can achieve this efficiency because more of the heat from the gas turbine is captured and used in Rankine cycle portion of plant.
+Combined cycle power plants can achieve this efficiency because more of the heat from the gas turbine is captured and used in the Rankine cycle portion of the plant.

 Another reason for the popularity of combined cycle plants is the relatively short time required for their construction.
 Although it takes longer to build a combined cycle plant than a simple gas turbine plant, a combined cycle plant can be built in much less time than a Rankine cycle plant of comparable output.